wangziqi2013/wangziqi2013.github.io/_posts/2021-07-07-parallel-comp.markdown

 The proposed algorithm is from a family of algorithms called the "block referential compression algorithms" that transforms a block of data B consisting of characters {x1, x2, ..., xn} into a smaller and compressed format.
+In its most general form, the algorithm parses the block B into a series of "phrases" y1, y2, ..., ym.
+Each phrase can be either of the type literal phrase, which is only a single character, or of the type copy phrase of length greater than one, whose sequence of characters match another sequence (the "reference sequence") elsewhere in the block.